 3.3 REC Inventory Accounting

-No later than April 15, 2030, and by each April 15 over the remaining term of this Agreement, BPA shall calculate its Inventories for RECs generated during the prior calendar year based on the Attribute Pool from the applicable Environmental Attribute Accounting Process.
+No later than April 15, 2030, and by each April 15 over the remaining term of this Agreement, BPA shall calculate its Inventory for RECs for each Attribute Pool created during the prior calendar year from the applicable Environmental Attribute Accounting Process for the applicable Rate Period.

 3.4 Emission Accounting

-As an outcome of the Environmental Attribute Accounting Process, BPA will provide emission accounting information and, if applicable, will provide such information consistent with state rules.Non-Emitting Electric Generation Reporting
+No later than June 1, 2029 and by each June thereafter, and as an outcome of the Environmental Attribute Accounting Process, BPA will provide emission accounting information and, if applicable, will provide such information consistent with state rules.

+3.5 Non-Emitting Electric Generation Accounting

+No later than June 1, 2029 and by each June thereafter, and as an outcome of the Environmental Attribute Accounting Process, BPA will provide non-emitting electric generation accounting information and, if applicable, will provide such information consistent with state rules.

 4. CUSTOMER’S SHARE OF RECS